browserslist/browsersl.ist/README.md

 ## Development

+We recommend to install Prettier and EditorConfig plugins to your text editor.

 To run a local copy for development:

 1. Install correct versions of Node.js and pnpm.
 There are two ways: